Charles W Russo

 Stress Management in Law Enforcement

-A study of the stresses of law enforcement, specific stress factors in law enforcement (i.e., shift work, hazards and dangers, dealing with death and severe injury, post-shooting trauma, testifying in court, undercover work, etc.), and methods and techniques used to control stress.
+This course will explore the stresses of law enforcement, specific stress factors in law enforcement (i.e., shift work, hazards and dangers, dealing with death and severe injury, post-shooting trauma, testifying in court, and undercover work).
+Methods and techniques for reducing stress will be discussed as will applying these techniques in the field.

 Ethics in Criminal Justice

-This course has a concentration on the major functions and structure as well as processes that underline ethical issues and types associated within the American Criminal Justice System.
+This course concentrates on the major functions, structures and processes that underline ethical issues within the American Criminal Justice System.
 This course will explore the structure and nature of the various types of ethical debates within the American judicial system.
 There will be an assessment of the ethics in criminal justice, as it explores the issues of morality, virtue, honesty, and making ethical decisions in the United States criminal justice system.
 Assessments of various issues will be examined as they relate to decision making and ethics.

 Corrections and Incarceration